fabiocaccamo/python-benedict/README.md

 # Predicate function receives key, value arguments and should return a bool value.
 predicate = lambda k, v: v is not None f = d.filter(predicate)

+# Use deep=True to apply the predicate recursively to all nested dicts.
+f = d.filter(predicate, deep=True)
 ```

 #### `find`